 I hope these simple living quotes will inspire and motivate you to declutter your home and simplify your life as much as they have for me!

-I’d love to hear what your favourite quote about simplifying life is!
+If you’re a quote lover like me, I’d love to hear what your favourite quote about simplifying life is!
 Is it on this list?
 Leave a comment and share your favourite simple living quotes!